matthewmueller/try-again/Readme.md

 `failure` may be called after `success` has been called, but `success` will be a noop if `failure` has been called.
 This is to prevent multiple `success` functions from running if the connection is eventually successful.

+The function inside `again` will be called multiple times when there is a failure, so it's important that everything inside that function is idempotent.

 ## License

 (The MIT License)